SureDeveloping/Boardgame-Bar-Bonn/README.md

 - The Tutor Support team at Code Institute
 - Kristyna my Cohort Facilitator for advice and mental support

-** This project is for educational use only and was created for the Code Institute Module of User Centric front end development
-Created by Stephan Sure **
+** This project is for educational use only and was created for the Code Institute course Full stack software development by Stephan Sure **